sncosmo/SNData/docs/source/integrated_services.rst

 ----------------------------

 The `OSC`_ is a centralized, open source repository for SN metadata, light-curves, and spectra.
-All three of these data types can be quiered using **SNData**.
+All three of these data types can be queried using **SNData**.

 .. code-block:: python